-Here is my arrangement of Si Bheag, Si Mhor (Little Fairy, Big Fairy), reportedly the first song composed by famous 17th century bard Turlough O’Carolan.
-This version of the song is played a little on the slower side of what you normally hear, but I may record a slightly more uptempo version later on.
-I think the song works well both ways to be honest, one of the many interesting things about it.
+Here is another version of my arrangement of Si Bheag, Si Mhor (Little Fairy, Big Fairy), reportedly the first song composed by famous 17th century bard Turlough O’Carolan.
+This version was recorded on my 912ce, which I feel is a perfect guitar for this arrangement.
 Hope you enjoy.

 Here is an alternate take of Moonglow, a song I wrote years ago while sitting outside under a full moon.
 I’ve played it on and off for years, most always on steel string guitar.
 More recently I tried it on nylon and found it worked quite well – perhaps even better.
 Hope you enjoy.

 Here is a demo from the vaults of a song called “Louisville Rag” that I recorded a few years back.
 The idea behind the tune was to write an uptempo instrumental with a similar feel to the Nashville Skyline Rag from the eponymous Bob Dylan album.
 Hope you enjoy.

 Recorded in Louisville, Ky 9/28/12.

 Here is another take of my original fingerstyle song, Morning and Night.
 I like this version because you can hear it breathe, with overtones blending and blooming between musical phrases.
 Hope you enjoy.

 Here are an alternate take and a remix of my fingerstyle guitar arrangement of Auld Lang Syne.
 It’s a slack key tinged version with an added bridge/transition, but otherwise follows the familiar melody closely.

 Both takes recorded in Honolulu, Hawai’i 12/30/14.